3d-partons/partons/doc/markdown/partons_usage.md

 ```
 For your convenience, you may pass `path_to_scenario` as a function argument.
 * It is not mandatory, but still highly recommended to keep `try`-`catch` mechanism in order to catch exceptions and display with Logger the associated error messages.
 Without this mechanism the information on what has caused the termination of your program is lost.
 * PARTONS::Partons is a singleton object that initializes and configures all other singletons, like services and registries.
-Make sure to have well set up configurations files for this initialization and configuration to work.
+Make sure to have well set up configurations files for the initialization and configuration to work.
 See [this tutorial](@ref config) for more information.
 * The following includes are necessary for the code presented in this section to work
 ```cpp
 #include <ElementaryUtils/logger/CustomException.h>